nandstand/sample-site/content/_index.md

 I built the site using Hugo, a static site generator, using the [Docsy](https://www.docsy.dev/) theme.
 The site is automatically tested and deployed to GitHub Pages via a CI/CD pipeline that includes a link checker and Markdown linter.
 To see how I set this up, see the workflow files for [CI tests](https://github.com/nandstand/sample-site/blob/main/.github/workflows/ci.yml) and [deployment](https://github.com/nandstand/sample-site/blob/main/.github/workflows/deploy.yml), or view the site's [full source](https://github.com/nandstand/sample-site).
-And if you see an error anywhere, feel free to open an issue!
+If you see an error anywhere, feel free to open an issue!

 All content follows Microsoft's Writing Style Guide.